 San Juan Bautista district, Loreto

-For more than twenty years, the projects made and supervised by Minga Peru have been evaluated by peruvian and international experts with important results:
+For 22 years, the projects made and supervised by Minga Peru have been evaluated by peruvian and international experts with important results:

 There is a decrease in domestic violence: